vojin154/pa_fix_direction_serialization/README.md

 ## Issues

   - I didn't run into any issues during testing, so it should work fine.
 If you however do end up having any problems, don't be shy and share them, and in-case you know the answer to said problem, why not pull request a fix?
   - Before anything, make sure you got the [Visual Studio C++ Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe) downloaded.
+You need this only once!

 ## Uninstall